shakes76/PatternAnalysis-2024/recognition/gnn-node-classification-TsungTseTu/README.md

 # GNN Node Classification on Facebook Large Page-Page Network

 ## 1. Project Overview
-This project implements a Graph Neural Network (GNN) for semi-supervised multi-class node classification using the Facebook Large Page-Page Network Dataset.
+This project implements a **Mixed Graph Neural Network (GNN)** for **semi-supervised multi-class node classification** using the **Facebook Large Page-Page Network Dataset**.
 The goal of the project is to predict the class of each node (page) based on 128-dimensional feature vectors and the graph structure connecting the nodes.

 Additionally, the node embeddings learned by the GNN model are visualized using t-SNE to demonstrate how well the model clusters nodes of the same class.